apache/openwhisk-wskdeploy/docs/wskdeploy_action_typed_parms.md

 ## Typed input and output parameters

-This example extends the 'Hello world' example with explicit input and output Parameter declarations.
+This example extends the 'Hello world' example with typed input and output Parameters.

 It shows how to:
 - declare input and output parameters on the action '```hello_world```' using a simple, single-line format.